ArrogantGao/GSoC2024-Report/README.md

 # Final report for GSoC 2024 program

-This is the final report for the GSoC 2024 program "[Tensor network contraction order optimization and visualization](https://summerofcode.withgoogle.com/programs/2024/projects/B8qSy9dO)" release by The Julia Language and co-mentored by Prof. Jinguo Liu and Prof. Jutho Haegeman.
+This is the final report for the GSoC 2024 program "[Tensor network contraction order optimization and visualization](https://summerofcode.withgoogle.com/programs/2024/projects/B8qSy9dO)" release by The Julia Language and co-mentored by [Prof. Jinguo Liu](https://giggleliu.github.io), [Prof. Jutho Haegeman](https://jutho.github.io) and [Lukas](https://github.com/lkdvos).

 ## Goals of the project